TabbyML/tabby/website/blog/2024-04-07-connect-private-github-repository-to-tabby/index.md

 ## Building the Index

+In the process of building the index, we will parse the repository and extract code components for indexing, using the parser [tree-sitter](https://tree-sitter.github.io/tree-sitter/).
+This will allow for quick retrieval of related code snippets before generating code completions, thereby enhancing the context for suggestion generation.

 :::tip
 The commands provided in this section are based on a Linux environment and assume the pre-installation of Docker with CUDA drivers.
 Adjust the commands as necessary if you are running Tabby on a different setup.
 :::